awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 Now `test-user` can perform only one operation: searches against `test-index`\.
 All other indices within the domain are inaccessible, and without permissions to use the `es:ESHttpPut` or `es:ESHttpPost` actions, `test-user` can't add or modify documents\.

 Next, you might decide to configure a role for power users\.
-This policy allows `power-user-role` access to all HTTP methods, except for the ability to delete a critical index and its documents:
+This policy gives `power-user-role` access to the HTTP GET and PUT methods for all URIs in the index:

 ```
 {